stevedepp/FMNIST/README.md

 The colab notebook from this demo video is included in this repo's code library [here](https://github.com/stevedepp/FMNIST/blob/master/FMNIST_Depp.ipynb).

 Some general thoughts on cloud-based solutions, Colab and computer vision are found [here](https://github.com/stevedepp/reflections/blob/main/cloud_colab_cv.md)

-Transcript & slides are below.
-Please click this demo video to hear it with sound.

 ![demo](https://user-images.githubusercontent.com/38410965/111723158-7c9b5480-8839-11eb-834a-4c7a0849980c.mp4)